 Amongst various uses, advantages, and applications of ratios, these have certain limitations too.
 These includes:

-- Non consideration of inflationary effect.
+- Non-consideration of the inflationary effect.

-- Variation in industry to industry standards.
+- Variation in the industry to industry standards.

-- Difference in accounting practices.
+- The difference in accounting practices.

 - Please refer to Limitations of Ratio Analysis, for in-depth learning.